Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "On Charmed, Piper would give up her powers if she could to be able to have a normal life," Holly said.
 "And when I was Piper...I felt the same way.
 At least, most of the time I did."
 She paused.
 "Until we vanquished Argyris.
 And then...everything felt different.

-"These past six weeks," she continued, "I changed...the world.
+"These two months," she continued, "I changed...the world.
 I made a difference.
 I was never looking to change the world.
 But having done it, I felt something I never felt before."

 "Useful?"
 Shannen asked.